 An electronics manufacturing firm in New England had two separate, existing groundwater pump and treat systems, with reinjection of the treated water.
 The existing treatment plants, rated for 160 gpm and 50 gpm, both utilized traditional air stripping followed by granular activated carbon (GAC) polishing.
 In late 2016 the state lowered the standard for PFOA to 20 parts per trillion (ppt), prompting the company to upgrade its existing treatment systems.

-ECT worked with the manufacturer’s consultant to develop a solution that would achieve three goals:
+ECT2 worked with the manufacturer’s consultant to develop a solution that would achieve three goals:

 - Reach an effluent target of non-detect for all monitored Per- and polyfluoroalkyl substances (PFAS)

 - Require infrequent changeouts of the media, targeting a maximum of one changeout annually